Accused (2023 TV series)

-Accused is an American crime drama television series developed by Howard Gordon that is based on the 2010 British series of the same name.
+Accused is an American crime drama anthology television series developed by Howard Gordon that is based on the 2010 British series of the same name, created by Jimmy McGovern.
 The series premiered on Fox on January 22, 2023.
+In March 2023, the series was renewed for a second season which premiered on October 8, 2024.

 Premise

-The series chronicles ordinary people wherein each episode opens in a courtroom introducing the accused without knowing their crime or how they ended up on trial and we are told the events that lead them here from the defendant's point of view.
+The series chronicles ordinary people, wherein each episode opens in a courtroom introducing the accused without knowing their crime or how they ended up on trial.
+The audience is then told the events that led them there from the defendant's point of view.